Cadenze/Cadenze.github.io/compositions.md

 title: Compositions
 ---

 This is where I'll be posting my progress in music composition.
-So far, this is all my polished work.
+So far, this is all my (semi-)polished work.

 ## 2020